Jammrock/Start-Build/README.md

 \<Better instructions coming soon\>

+1. Create a settings.json file.
+See the settings.json section for details.

-1. Open an elevated PowerShell (Run as administrator).
+2. Open an elevated PowerShell (Run as administrator) console.

-2. Run this command:
+3. Run this command:

 `curl 'https://git.io/JfhIU' -UseBasicParsing | iex`

-3. Enter the URL or path to settings.json.
+4. Enter the URL or path to your settings.json file.

-4. Chill... except for the parts where you need to logon after reboots.
+5. Chill... unless you set noAutoLogon and need to sign in with every reboot.

 # settings.json